konstellation-io/website/content/en/docs/KRE/user/50_kais_runner_sdk/_index.md

     # Create a dataframe from input dict
     df = pd.DataFrame.from_dict(data)

-    # Access pre-loaded data from context loaded on init() function
+    # Access preloaded data from context loaded on init() function
     model = ctx.get('model')

     # Run a prediction